 By ‘top grades’ we mean the single highest or best grade that can be achieved in each qualification, which will depend upon the particular grading structure that has been adopted.

-We used data collected from 18 awarding organisations for 598 qualifications (not including any separate routes or pathways within those qualifications).
+We used data collected from 18 awarding organisations for 642 qualifications (not including any separate routes or pathways within those qualifications).
 We also obtained data on prior attainment from awarding organisations, and we used data from the Individualised Learner Record (ILR, maintained by the Education and Skills Funding Agency) and from the National Pupil Database (NPD, controlled by the DfE).
-These additional datasets were matched with the awards data.
-We used student first name, last name, date of birth, gender, qualification number and/or Unique Learner Number (ULN) to match the records for each student across the datasets.
+We used student first name, last name, date of birth, sex, qualification number and/or Unique Learner Number (ULN) to match the awards records for each student with these additional datasets.
 For cases which could not be uniquely matched, and those which could be matched but had no relevant information available on student characteristics of interest, we reported missing values in the corresponding fields of the combined datasets.

-For ethnicity, categorisations were harmonised between the NPD and ILR for consistency and to align with the Government Statistical Service guidance [List of ethnic groups - GOV.UK (ethnicity-facts-figures.service.gov.uk)] where possible.
+For ethnicity, categorisations were harmonised between the NPD and ILR for consistency and to align with the Government Statistical Service guidance [List of ethnic groups] (https://www.ethnicity-facts-figures.service.gov.uk/) where possible.
 This meant some groups were merged with one of the ‘other’ groups, as numbers were too small to include as a separate category.
 For example, ‘Gypsy or Irish Traveller’ students were merged into the ‘Any Other White Background’ group.

 Missing data rates are given in Appendix D. Data on prior attainment and the background variables are missing to varying degrees.
 The table in appendix D shows the extent of missing data for each background variable used in our analysis.
-There was little missing data on gender, but data on prior attainment and other background variables were missing to varying degrees.
+There was little missing data on sex, but data on prior attainment and other background variables were missing to varying degrees.
+Note however that some improvements have been made to the matching methodology for the 2024 analysis which have increased the match rates for all years compared to previously published work.

 We observed notable changes in the average marginal effects (see Modelling Overview) for the unknown categories for the following variables: